KUOM: WLB / KUOM

-KFMX surrendered its license in 1933, and in 1938 WLB and WCAL made peace with WTCN by agreeing to move to 760 kHz, where the stations were restricted to daytime-only transmissions, with WLB to receive 2/3rds of the available hours.
+KFMX surrendered its license in 1933, which reduced the number of stations sharing time.
+WLB's facilities were moved to Eddy Hall in 1936.
+In 1938 WLB and WCAL made peace with WTCN by agreeing to move to 760 kHz, where the stations were restricted to daytime-only transmissions, with WLB to receive 2/3rds of the available hours.
 In 1941, as part of the frequency shifts resulting from implementation of the North American Regional Broadcasting Agreement, WLB and WCAL moved from 760 to 770 kHz.
 In 1991, The University of Minnesota made an agreement with St. Olaf in which WCAL was provided land for an improved FM tower near Rosemount, Minnesota in exchange for fulltime use of the AM frequency.

 WLB's programming was expanded to include lectures, concerts, and football games.
 In the 1930s and 1940s, the station broadcast a considerable amount of educational material and was used for distance learning—a practice that continued into the 1990s.
 On June 1, 1945, WLB's call sign was changed to KUOM, to stand for University of Minnesota.

 A polio epidemic in 1946 that resulted in temporary school closings and the cancellation of the Minnesota State Fair led the station to create programming for children who were homebound.
 Those programs, along with others broadcast in the 1940s, were recognized for their importance and led to several awards being given to the station.

+Until the change to Radio K in 1993, KUOM operated with a paid staff, and was known as "University of Minnesota Public Radio" (unrelated to Minnesota Public Radio).
+The station broadcast public affairs, arts, classical music, and a variety of other programming focusing especially on bringing the rich resources of the University to listeners.
+During its public service broadcast era, the station won many prestigious national awards and widespread recognition for its public service, news, and cultural and music programs.
+Daily programs and special broadcasts hosted many famed authors, political figures, musicians, actors, and scientists.
+Weekend programming was more casual and offered contemporary music, international music, and rock music programming, including what is likely the very first public broadcast of music by Prince.